This is my note to all women out there – you are beautiful, you are special!

 It took me some time to fully face my insecurities and personal body dysmorphia confusion.
 I had many misconceptions about what a healthy body actually looks like.
 My understanding of individualized nutrition and unrealistic expectations of how my body should be continued for years due to misinformed and uneducated decision making.

 Loosing extra weight, getting in touch with disconnected muscles, and connecting with the environment around me makes me feel healthier, invigorated and provides a better quality life.
-A ketogenic diet helped me loose unwanted weight, reduce inflammation, and foster a healthy relationship with food.
+A keto diet lose unwanted weight, reduce inflammation, and foster a healthy relationship with food.
 Among other benefits, a hight-fat diet improves metabolism and balances blood sugar which helps me feel much more balanced and mentally stable.

 In addition to finding a healthy balance of exercise and eating, I now know how much food my body needs and what ratios of macronutrients work best for me.
 I no longer over eat.
 The binge-then-feel-guilty cycle never happens.
 I do not feel random cravings or try to fill the empty pit of something that seems like hunger but is never satisfied.